Silencer (comics)

-Silencer is the name of different characters appearing in American comic books published by Marvel Comics.
+Silencer is the name of several characters appearing in American comic books published by Marvel Comics.

 Publication history

 The Count Barzon version of Silencer first appeared in Marvel Premiere #49 and was created by Mark Evanier and Sal Buscema.

 The Akyia Badaranaike version of Silencer was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #13 (December 1987), whereupon she joins the title cast until her death in issue #23.
 She was the only African and second black team member to be featured in the cast, after Adept.

 The Dean Helm version of Silencer was a supervillain and made his first and only appearance in Hawkeye Vol.1 #2 (1983), created by Mark Gruenwald.

 The fifth version appeared in She-Hulk volume 2, #5.

 Fictional character biography

 Count Barzon

-Accepting an assignment from the Bodavian Freedom Party, Count Barzon heads out to kill the outspoken and troublesome editorializer named Sigjid Roshkoff.
-At the Bodavian Embassy in New York, Silencer abducted Sigjid where he had him write a confession retracting the editorials.
-Afterwards, Silencer killed him.
-Barzon later became Silencer again and attacks a Communist rally to throw off suspicion.
-This led him into conflict with Falcon where Silencer threw a grenade that Falcon had to dispose of which enabled Silencer to get away.
-During a rally in Sigjid's honor, Barzon hired a thug named Hal Doerner to pose as Silencer so that Barzon can kill him to throw off any suspicions.
-Falcon followed a clue in Sigjid's confession letter.
-After figuring it out, Falcon apprehended Barzon and handed him over to the police.
+Count Barzon accepts an assignment from the Bodavian Freedom Party to assassinate the outspoken and troublesome editorializer Sigjid Roshkoff.
+As Silencer, Barzon abducts Sigjid at the Bodavian Embassy in New York, and has him write a confession retracting the editorials.
+Silencer then kills him.
+Later, Silencer attacks a Communist rally to throw off suspicion.
+This puts him into conflict with Falcon, and Silencer throws a grenade that Falcon has to dispose of, which enables Silencer to get away.
+During a rally in Sigjid's honor, Barzon hires a thug named Hal Doerner to pose as Silencer so that Barzon can kill him to throw off any suspicions.
+Falcon follows a clue in Sigjid's confession letter.
+After figuring it out, Falcon apprehends Barzon and hands him over to the police.